duerrfk/Faros/README.md

 # Hardware: The Faros Board

 If you just want to experiment, you can simply use a commodity Arduino running at 3.3 V like the Arduino Pro Micro.
+Just directly connect the pins of the Arduino Pro Micro and the BLE module like this:

+* MISO = 14
+* MOSI = 16
+* SCK = 15
+* REQN/SS = 7
+* RDYN = 3 -> INT0
+* RST = 4

-However, if you want to deploy beacons in the field, two requirements become essential:
+However, if you want to deploy beacons in the field, two requirements become
+essential:

 * Energy efficiency: the beacon must run from battery for several years
 * Cost: if you want to deploy many beacons, a commodity Arduino board